 52% of employees working in open workspaces name noise as a major disadvantage.
 While singular noises do not reach decibels that pose a hazard to hearing, the accumulation of noises like multiple phone conversations, ringtones and conversations at crossing points can cause focus issues for many.

 Benefits of the Open Space

 Despite these potential difficulties, the open space office can offer numerous advantages to businesses, such as:

 - Gains in space, and therefore money: Most companies do not know the full potential utilisation of their office space, and it is estimated that utilisation of open workspaces save between 10% and 40% of the total work area.
 Thus, companies adopting this layout can make better use of a smaller space, and will potentially save on rent and business costs.

 - Better responsiveness: Working in open space enables businesses to adapt more quickly to changes in staffing requirements.
 Some sectors will experience peaks of activity that require temporary contracts – the open space arrangement makes it possible to be more flexible and responsive by quickly creating new workspace.

 - Improved communication: Open space allows employees to interact with each other more often, and makes the workspace more agile.
 This affects the company in two ways; there is a greater user-friendliness, which improves the working conditions and therefore the employees’ productivity.
-Additionally, employees will be more likely to share ideas about specific issues, and collaboration is facilitated and encouraged.
+Additionally, this will facilitate and encourage employees to share ideas about specific issues helping to foster collaboration.

 - A modification of hierarchical relationships: The action of open space work on hierarchical relationships is complex.
 Open spaces can help to erase certain distances, and thus encourages employees to solicit their manager with more ease.
 It also allows the latter to better evaluate the work of their colleagues.